Dec 31, 2022

 Google Ads may be deluged with business owners making their mark, but there are avenues yet to be conquered.
 Video is a perfect example of an untapped resource with plenty of potential for growth.

-Throughout this article, you'll get a closer look at the ways Google Ads feature in videos and how to make them work for you.
+Let’s take a closer look at the ways Google Ads feature in videos and how to make them work for you.

 Before you begin with the intricacies of linking ads to streaming video, you need a Google and YouTube account.
-Once set up, create your Google Ads account.
+Once you’ve set those up, create your Google Ads account.
 Now, you’re ready to get connected and start your campaign with these easy steps:

 From your Google Ads page, select the setup option, and proceed to link your accounts.
 YouTube should be one of the options listed in the account panel.
-If you have multiple YouTube channels, you can choose the ones relevant to your advertisement.
+If you have multiple YouTube channels, you can choose the ones relevant to your ad.

 Create and Specify Campaign Conditions

 From the Ads panel select "campaigns," "add campaign," and then “video.”
 The tool will prompt you to specify whether you want to increase brand awareness or brand consideration with your video.

 With your audience chosen, you can now select placement by clicking websites or YouTube channels you want your ad to run through.
 You may also select keywords and categories which relate to your target audience.

 With the ad creation processes complete, all that’s left to do is publish and maintain.
 Ad metrics reports will show you how your ad is succeeding and where it needs to be improved.